engie-new-business/technicaldoc/advanced/transaction-relay.md

 3. **The message is included on a transaction**: Using the chosen EAO a transaction containing the signed message of the user is sent to the Forwarder.
 The gas price used by Rockside is in accordance with the speed requested.

-### The Forwarder validate the transaction and call the destination contract
+### The Forwarder validate the message and call the destination contract

-1. **Message signature validation**:
+1. **Message signature validation**: The forwarder verify that the signature correspond to the signer and the parameters of the transaction.
-2. **Check and update nonce**:
+2. **Check and update nonce**: To avoid replay attack, the forwarder verify that the nonce was not already used.
+Once verified, the current nonce of is incremented.
-3. **Call the destination contract**:
+3. **Call the destination contract**: When all verifications succeed, the destination contract is called with the parameters of the transactions.
+4. **Refund Rockside relayer**: An amount of ETH corresponding to the gas consumed and the gas price used (limited by the gas price limit) is sent from the Forwarder to the Rockside Relayer.

 ### The transaction is executed

+The destination contract implement a method  `relayExecute(signer, to, value, data, gasLimit, gasPrice, nonce)` that can only be call by the forwarder address (the forwarder is in charge to validate the signature and the nonce).

-The destination contract has received the different parameters of the transaction (signer, to, value, data).
-It can now execute the transaction on behalf of the signer.
+With the received parameters, transaction is executed on behalf of the signer.